Language: EN

 {

-Console.WriteLine($"The product {productToFind} is not in the dictionary.");
+Console.WriteLine($"The product {productToSearch} is not found in the dictionary.");

 }

-In this example, we show how to use a dictionary for quick searches.
-Assuming that we have a dictionary that has the department of each person, and a very long list of people we want to search.
+In this example, it shows how to use a dictionary for quick searches.
+Assuming we have a dictionary that contains the department of each person, and a very long list of people we want to search.

-// Create a dictionary to store the departments of the employees
+// Create a dictionary to store employee departments

-// We assume that 'employeeDepartments' is already populated with thousands of entries
+// Suppose 'employeeDepartments' is already populated with thousands of entries

 var employeeDepartments = new Dictionary<string, string>();